-• Moderate trait anxiety participants in music treatment groups had significant decreases in somatic state anxiety but not cognitive state

-• Music reduces heart rate, respiration rate, sweat production, body temperature, muscle tension which are the same physiological activities associated with reducing somatic anxiety [6].
+• Moderate trait anxiety participants in music treatment groups had significant decreases in somatic state anxiety and music & ABS had higher cognitive state anxiety reduction compared to all groups. • Music reduces heart rate, respiration rate, sweat production, body temperature, muscle tension which are the same physiological activities associated with reducing somatic anxiety [6].

-• Somatic anxiety predicts responses to acute stressors (panic), cognitive anxiety predicts responses to chronic stressors (worry). • Reduction in cognitive anxiety may require more frequent and consistent interventions over time.
+• Somatic anxiety predicts responses to acute stressors (panic), cognitive anxiety predicts responses to chronic stressors (worry). • The theta ABS component of the Music & ABS condition may have contributed to reducing cognitive anxiety by entraining endogenous oscillations that are characteristic of relaxation [7].

-A longitudinal study with music interventions is being planned to further explore these questions.
+• A longitudinal study with music interventions is being planned to further explore these questions.
+References